|About AWGA Handicapping|

 - Easy to use administrative software that allows club administrators to add and edit member information which is accessible from any computer that has an internet connection

-- A tournament program (Tournament Management System or TMS) to assist clubs in the administration of regular play days as well as Invitationals and Major Championships
+- A tournament program (Tournament Pairings Program or TPP) to assist clubs in the administration of regular play days as well as Invitationals and Major Championships

 - Workshops on the application of the USGA Handicap System